 - Turn off your router and modem.

-- Wait for 5-10 minutes to allow the ISP to release your current IP.
+- Wait for 5-10 minutes so your ISP can release your old IP.

 - Turn your modem and router back on.

-- Check your new IP address by using an online tool to look up your IP online.
+- Want to see your new IP?
+Just use an online tool to look up your IP online.

 2. Manually Change Your IP Address on Your Device